haribharadwaj/protocols/Records.md

 - Consent form: Stored in binder (IRB-specific).
 Reconsent is always Ok.
 - Demographics form: Age, gender, race and ethnicity (Required by funding agencies).
 Paper copy stored with consent form.
-Electronically enter this info into our demographics spreadsheet on google drive (link of Slack).
+Electronically enter this info into our demographics spreadsheet on google drive (link on Slack).
 This will faciliate progress reports for NIH/NSF etc.
+Note that if a subject doesn't want to fill out this form, there are "not-reported" options that they can check off, or you can check off on their behalf.
 - Intro form: Asks one question each about native speaker status, loud sound-exposure status, and visa status.
 This will also prompt you to inform international individuals appropriately.
 Save this form on paper with the consent form.

 ## Subject payments (Specific to a combination of IRB and Grant)

-- Payment forms specify IRB number *and* funding source, so will be a different one for each combination of IRB and grant.
+- Payment forms specify IRB number *and* funding source, so will be a different form for each combination of IRB and grant.
 - Fill out electronically on the .XLS form in the lab computer, but **do not** save, print instead
 - For extra visits, write payment number by hand
-- At the end of all visits: Send scanned copy to Emily  via filelocker (delete any electronic version made in the process) **Make sure to sent to the right "Emily" (see Slack for details).**
+- At the end of all visits: Send scanned copy to Emily  via filelocker (delete any electronic version made in the process) **Make sure to send to the right "Emily" (see Slack for details).**
-- Leave paper copy in the cabinet with some annotation (until subject gets paid, which should be 4-5 weeks).
+- Leave paper copy in the cabinet with some pencil annotation (until subject gets paid, which should be 4-5 weeks).
 Then shred.
 - Keep a record of who has been paid (**project-specific**, see progress sheet below)

 ## Visit log (project-specific)

 - Data collection for all studies is organized as a set of subject visits (one or more).
-The list of measurements to be done at each visit is pre-set before beginning the study and should followed closely for all subjects.
-It is also important to pre-determine study N and stick to it: **using data to decide when to can amount to p-hacking**.
+The list of measurements to be done at each visit is pre-set before beginning the study and should be followed closely for all subjects.
+It is also important to pre-determine study N and stick to it: **using data to decide when to stop can amount to p-hacking, essentially invalidating conclusions**.
-- Keep a spreadsheet will allow for tracking which subjects have completed which visits, when.
+- Keep a spreadsheet that will allow for tracking which subjects have completed which visits and on what date(s).
 Also leave space for comments about data collection issues (e.g., "Re-ran OAE after realizing that the tip fell out half-way through.
-Repeat run is marked as v2").
+Repeat run filename has a v2 suffix").
-- Have file naming conventions that include subject ID (e.g., S050_ProjectX_ABR.bdf)
+- Have file naming conventions that include subject ID, and some codes for what's in it, and which project it's for (e.g., S050_ProjectX_ABR.bdf)
 - Never delete any data even if you re-run something.
 Add suffix to filename instead (e.g., S050_ProjectX_ABRv2.bdf)